miraheze/statichelp/content/tech-docs/Tech:Server_admin_log.md

 title: Tech:Server admin log
 ---

+## 2025-11-20

+* 13:24 MirahezeLSBot: [somerandomdeveloper@mwtask181] finished deploy of {'world': True, 'l10n': True, 'versions': '1.44'} to all - SUCCESS in 624s
+* 13:18 MirahezeLSBot: [somerandomdeveloper@test151] finished deploy of {'l10n': True, 'versions': '1.44'} to test151 - SUCCESS in 314s
+* 13:13 MirahezeLSBot: [somerandomdeveloper@mwtask181] starting deploy of {'world': True, 'l10n': True, 'versions': '1.44'} to all
+* 13:12 MirahezeLSBot: [somerandomdeveloper@test151] starting deploy of {'l10n': True, 'versions': '1.44'} to test151
+* 04:35 MirahezeLSBot: [blankeclair@mwtask181] finished deploy of {'pull': 'config', 'config': True} to all - SUCCESS in 22s
+* 04:34 MirahezeLSBot: [blankeclair@mwtask181] starting deploy of {'pull': 'config', 'config': True} to all

 ## 2025-11-19

 * 22:50 MirahezeLSBot: [blankeclair@mwtask181] finished deploy of {'pull': 'config', 'config': True} to all - SUCCESS in 23s